-What is Tour itinerary?
+What is a Tour itinerary?

 The term ‘itinerary’ may be defined as the linking of all the journey points in a traveler’s journey, i.e. from the origin point, and in between stopping points for sightseeing at the destinations and back to the point of origin, which may not always be the case.
-We can describe it as the itinerary is a tour programme in sequential order which is designed day wise to identify the origin points, destinations and route points, hotels, meals, mode of transport, sightseeing, car/coach and other relevant details related to the tour.
+We can describe it as the itinerary is a tour program in sequential order which is designed day wise to identify the origin points, destinations and route points, hotels, meals, mode of transport, sightseeing, car/coach and other relevant details related to the tour.

 Segments of an itinerary